emca-it/Energy-Log-Server-6.x/09-00-00-Intelligence_Module/09-00-00-Intelligence_Module.md

 - using the power of processors
 - detection of known incorrect behaviour of IT systems

-(A detailed description of the implemented algorithms can be found in a separate document)

 To access of the Intelligence module, click the tile icon from the main meu bar and then go to the „Intelligence" icon (To go back, click to the „Search" icon).